MicrosoftDocs/azure-docs/articles/azure-app-configuration/quickstart-container-apps.md

 ms.service: azure-app-configuration
 ms.custom: service-connector
 ms.topic: quickstart
-ms.date: 03/02/2023
+ms.date: 12/11/2024
 ms.author: malev

 ---

 # Quickstart: Use Azure App Configuration in Azure Container Apps

-In this quickstart, you will use Azure App Configuration in an app running in Azure Container Apps.
+In this quickstart, you use Azure App Configuration in an app running in Azure Container Apps.
 This way, you can centralize the storage and management of the configuration of your apps in Container Apps.
 This quickstart leverages the ASP.NET Core app created in [Quickstart: Create an ASP.NET Core app with App Configuration](./quickstart-aspnet-core-app.md).
-You will containerize the app and deploy it to Azure Container Apps.
+You containerize the app and deploy it to Azure Container Apps.
 Complete the quickstart before you continue.

 > [!TIP]
 > While following this quickstart, preferably register all new resources within a single resource group, so that you can regroup them all in a single place and delete them faster later on if you don't need them anymore.